harisaran2022/GrowMate/README.md

 ## Acknowledgements

-Special thanks to the developers and contributors of the open-source libraries and APIs utilized in this project.
+Special thanks to the developers and contributors of the open-source libraries and APIs utilized in this project. and sparkworks to help to help developing this project

 ---